Brian Dykstra CISSP, CCFP

 2007 – Present President & CEO

 Atlantic Data Forensics, Columbia, MD

-A specialized services company that provides Digital Forensics, E-Discovery, Expert Witness, and Cybercrime services to corporate and government clients.
+A specialized services company that provides Computer Forensics, E-Discovery, Expert Witness, and Cybercrime services to corporate and government clients.

 2004 & 2007 CIO & Director